The reality is to succeed online, you cannot be average.

-The terminology “White Glove Service” produces images of high-end personnel wearing white gloves offering personalized support and exceeding customer expectations.
+The terminology “White Glove Service” provides an image of high-end personnel wearing white gloves offering personalized support and exceeding customer expectations.
 Some do not want or feel they need White Glove level support.
-That’s fine.
+That's fine.
 But for those who do, that is the level of service and support that I offer.

 Can You be Extraordinary and Remarkable?

 - Are you brave enough to push through frustration?

 - Do you choose your website services based on quality first?

 - Will you carve out time to learn new skills?

 - Do you have the potential to be extraordinary and remarkable?